mdhiggins/sickbeard_mp4_automator/README.md

 SickBeard Installation Instructions
 --------------
-1. Open Sickbeard's config.ini in sickbeard and set your "extra_scripts" value in the general section to the full path to postConversion.bat using double backslashes (C:\\Scripts\\postConversion.cmd).
+1. Open Sickbeard's config.ini in sickbeard and set your "extra_scripts" value in the general section to the full path to "python postConversion.py" using double backslashes (python C:\\Scripts\\postConversion.py).
 Make sure this is done while Sickbeard is not running or it will be reverted.
+And make sure python is registered as an environment variable/PATH
 2. Set the SickBeard variables in autoProcess.ini:
     - host = Sickbeard host address (localhost)
     - port = sickbeard port (8081)